 Our South Campus Plan

-The proposed plan we have presented to the City of Oakland incorporates years of detailed feedback we have received from neighbors, which helped us identify innovative solutions to top areas of neighborhood concern, including process/transparency, traffic/parking, facility use, noise and neighborhood character.
-In particular, we have worked hard to address our neighbors’ longstanding concerns around traffic congestion on Lincoln during pick-up and drop-off by incorporating a loop driveway within the envelope of the South Campus.
-The South Campus Plan will be transformative for the student experience at Head-Royce, yet it exercises a light touch from a construction-and-use standpoint.
-We hope you will visit the school’s new South Campus Plan website for more details about how these plans will benefit our students.
+The South Campus Plan—which has now been approved by the City of Oakland—incorporates years of detailed feedback we have received from neighbors, which helped us identify innovative solutions to top areas of neighborhood concern, including process/transparency, traffic/parking, facility use, noise and neighborhood character.
+In particular, we have worked hard to address our neighbors’ longstanding concerns around traffic congestion on Lincoln and eliminating use of what has become known as the “Alida Loop.”

-What is a DEIR?
+What is an EIR?

-What were the findings of the DEIR?
+What were the findings of the EIR?

 What happens next?